joey-public/joey-public.github.io/markdown/b_md2html_post2_wrtitingthecode.md

 We can also see that the `markdown()` function returns a string to us containing html code.
 It is up to the user to decide what to do with that string.

 Lets try one more quick trick in this post.
 Try sending the output of m`md2html` program into a new html file we will call `out.html`.
-Then open the html file in your browser of choice.
-I will use Firefox and call it from the terminal, but you should also be able to click the `out.html` file inside of any file browser.

 ```bash
 python md2html.py > out.html